AventusProtocolFoundation/protocol/AventusProtocol-ReleaseNotes-v0.10.x.md

 ## Release 0.10.0 - 2018-10-18

 Breaking changes:
-* Removed the majority of types from storage: they are, and never will be, necessary due to 32 byte packing.
 * Return values for non-view and non-pure methods have all been removed: all values to be retrieved from logs instead.
 * IEventsManager.unlockEventDeposit renamed to endEvent.
 * IEventsManager.refundTicket renamed to returnTicket: now sets ticket owner to be the event owner.
-* IEventsManger.de/registerRole renamed to de/registerMemberFromEvent
+* IEventsManger.de/registerRole renamed to de/registerMemberFromEvent.
+* IEventsManger.creatEvent: capacity parameter removed and timestamp parameters renamed.
 * All event methods that can be called via a broker now require validity proof, regardless of whether via broker or not.
 * Can now only cancel an event before the tickets on-sale time.
 * All IEventsManager logs updated to reflect new data.